zearp/OptiHack/text/CFGLock_DVMT.md

 Extracted from the A18 BIOS, which is the same as the A25 BIOS for 9020 models.
 It is however a fun learning experience to verify these yourself by downloading the A18 or A25 BIOS and extracting it yourself.
 This [guide](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) helped me a lot.

-The 9020 BIOS also has raid functionaility in it. ~~An add-on I would like to try and port to 7020.~~ Tried some flashing with [UBU](https://www.win-raid.com/t154f16-Tool-Guide-News-quot-UEFI-BIOS-Updater-quot-UBU.html) and learned a lot but not daring to do much until I learn how to recover from a bad flash hah!

 CFG Lock:

 ```